ibm-cloud-docs/containers/cs_secure.md

 |Limit public network egress to one subnet with a public gateway|If pods on your worker nodes need to connect to a public external endpoint, you can attach a public gateway to the subnet that those worker nodes are on.
 You can isolate this network traffic in your cluster by attaching a public gateway to only one subnet in your cluster.
 Then, you can [set affinity rules](/docs/containers?topic=containers-vpc-subnets#vpc-restrict-gateway) to deploy app pods that require access to external endpoints to only the subnet with an attached public gateway.|
 {: caption="VPC network security options" caption-side="top"}

-**What if I want to connect my cluster to other networks, like other VPCs, an on-prem data center, or IBM Cloud classic resources?**</br>
+**What if I want to connect my cluster to other networks, like other VPCs, an on-prem data center, or IBM Cloud classic resources?**

 Depending on the network that you want to connect your worker nodes to, you can [choose a VPN solution](/docs/containers?topic=containers-vpc-vpnaas).

 ### Securely expose apps with LoadBalancer and Ingress services